allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 code in each approach looked misformatted and wordy.
 I value both the quality and beauty of the code, but in this case, ugliness was not enough to stop me from trying to throw away map-based builders.
-However, I was uncertain whether it is worth to rewrite tons of tests to a different approach.
+However, I was uncertain whether it was worth rewriting tons of tests to a different approach.
 I wasn’t sure about the gains.
 Then, I found a case where map-based builders won.

 In some of the tests, we are building objects with incorrect values.
 We are